richardantao/tutee/README.md

 ### app.tutee.ca
 This subdomain hosts the application, and is only accessible to registered/authenticated users.

+### beta.tutee.ca
+This subdomain is the beta version of the application.
+This service is to always be one step ahead of `app.tutee.ca` and will test new features with the users within the beta grop.
+This service is only accessible to users who are registerd beta testers.

 ### blog.tutee.ca
 This subdomain is accessed through `blog.html` on the root domain.
 This subdomain is accessible to everyone, and holds all of Tutee's blog posts.

+### careers.tutee.ca
+The careers portal for interested applicants to apply for open positions.
+This subdomain is to be amalgamated with `team.tutee.ca` in a later version.

 ### docs.tutee.ca
-This subdomain is hosts all supporting documents for Tutee, including but not limited to Terms of Service, What is Tutee, and the Changelog.
+This subdomain hosts all supporting documents for Tutee, including but not limited to Terms of Service, What is Tutee, and the Changelog.

 ### team.tutee.ca
 This subdomain is a future application specifically for the Tutee team.
 This subdomain will host the interface for team planning, KPIs, and general communication.